skynet-05/yeetfile/README.md

 When uploading a file with YeetFile, an optional password is provided by the user to protect the file contents.
 Whether or not a password is provided, however, a "pepper" (an additional secret value added prior to hashing) will be generated using 3 random works from a list of ~1K words, as well as a random digit placed either before or after any of the 3 words.
-This pepper + (optional) password value is used to derive a key.
-The file is then split into individual 5MB chunks, and the key is used to encrypt each individual chunk using XSalsa20 and Poly1305 (see NaCl: https://nacl.cr.yp.to/index.html) before uploading the encrypted chunk to the server.
+This pepper + (optional) password value is used to derive a key via PBKDF2 with SHA-512 hashing.
+The file is then split into individual 5MB chunks, and the key is used to encrypt each individual chunk using AES-GCM before uploading the encrypted chunk to the server.

 On the server side, a file ID is generated for the upload process and is used to associate individual file chunks together.
 As file chunks are uploaded, the server forwards these chunks to a Backblaze B2 bucket.
 Once